kurtbruns/vector/README.md

 ## Using the Library

-To install the dependencies.
+To use the library for a front-end project

 ```
-yarn install
+npm install @kurtbruns/vector
 ```

-To launch the sandbox.
+or

 ```
-yarn start
+yarn add @kurtbruns/vector
 ```

-##